The Legal 500 - Asia Pacific (2017)

 Regional International Arbitration

 Andre Yeap SC leads Rajah & Tann Singapore’s 27–strong Singapore team, which includes ten partners and regularly acts in big–ticket, bet–the–company commercial and investor–state disputes.
-Recent work saw Paul Tan act for a Chinese cosmetics company in a joint venture dispute with a Korean cosmetics company.
 The firm can call on a sizeable network of offices and associated firms across Asia; in Bangkok, Surasak Vajasit’s dispute resolution team includes Supawat Srirungruang, who has expertise in Thai Arbitration Institute proceedings, while Chau Huy Quang and foreign counsel Logan Leung are the key figures in Ho Chi Minh City.

 Restructuring and Insolvency